Extrapolating Single-Treatment Effects Out of Factorial Experiments: Abstract

 \section{Abstract}

 Despite their cost, randomized controlled trials (RCTs) are widely regarded as gold-standard evidence in disciplines ranging from social science to medicine.
 In recent decades, researchers have increasingly sought to reduce the resource burden of repeated RCTs with \emph{factorial designs} that simultaneously test multiple hypotheses, e.g. experiments that evaluate the effects of many medications or products simultaneously.
-Here I show that when multiple interventions are randomized in experiments, the effect any single intervention would have outside the experimental setting is not identified absent heroic assumptions, even if otherwise perfectly realistic conditions are achieved.
+This paper shows that when multiple interventions are randomized in experiments, the extrapolation of single-treatment effects outside the experimental setting is generally not identified without strong assumptions, even under otherwise realistic conditions.
 This happens because single-treatment effects involve a counterfactual world with a single focal intervention, allowing other variables to take their natural values (which may be confounded or modified by the focal intervention).
 In contrast, observational studies and factorial experiments provide information about potential-outcome distributions with zero and multiple interventions, respectively.
+Therefore, unobserved confounding affects not only the extrapolation from observational to experimental settings but also the extrapolation from factorial experiments to single-treatment settings.
 In this paper, I formalize sufficient conditions for the identifiability of those isolated quantities.
-I show that researchers who rely on this type of design have to justify either linearity of functional forms or--- in the nonparametric case --- specify with Directed Acyclic Graphs how variables are related in the real world.
+Researchers who rely on this type of design need to justify either functional and/or structural assumptions.
 Finally, I develop nonparametric sharp bounds---i.e., maximally informative best-/worst-case estimates consistent with limited RCT data---that show when extrapolations about effect signs are empirically justified.
 These new results are illustrated with simulated data.